Labour MP Jack Dromey dies aged 73

 “At his heart he was a devoted husband, father and grandfather – so all our thoughts go to Harriet and the rest of the family at this very sad time.”

-Mr Dromey, who was the deputy general secretary of the Unite union before becoming an MP, joined the Labour frontbench as shadow housing minister in 2010 under then Labour leader Ed Miliband.
+Mr Dromey joined the Labour frontbench as shadow housing minister in 2010 under then Labour leader Ed Miliband.

-Education Secretary Nadhim Zahawi said he was “shocked and heart-broken” by the MP’s death.

 Register for free to continue reading